vishakhps/E-pass-kerala/README.md

 Created with  Create React App

+## Description
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App] The idea behind this app  was to make an easy way to generate  electronic pass to carry while going out during the locakdown period.

- Demo
+## Demo
  visit : https://e-pass-kerala.netlify.app/

 ## Available Scripts